sidsatya/Table-API/README.md

 <b>Description:</b>
 A basic API using Node.js and MongoDB that supports creating, deleting, and updating entries within a table in MongoDB.
+Also supports deleting all entries, showing all entries, and querying entries by title and content.
 A "table" is equivalent to a MongoDB collection and an "entry" is a MongoDB document.

+Demo the code at: https://rocky-island-21176.herokuapp.com/.

 <b>Files:</b>